Skip to content

 Next, sandwich your dough ball between two pieces of parchment paper and roll out the dough with a rolling pin until it is larger than your small plate in every direction.

-If you push too hard or try to rush this part, your dough will become too delicate and uneven, and your results will suffer.
+If you push too hard or try to rush this part, your dough will become too delicate and uneven, and the tortilla quality will suffer.

 The dough won’t rise much so make it just slightly thinner than you would like the finished product to be.
 I wouldn’t go much larger than ⅛” [3mm]